FAQs

 Can siblings/friends be in the same group?

 Campers are divided into groups by age/grade.
 We cannot guarantee that siblings or friends will be in the same group.
-Camp is a great opportunity for kids to become more independent and
+Camp is a great opportunity for kids to become more independent and meet new friends!

 Can staff administer medication to my child while they’re at camp?